 Your education is within reach, and we're here to help

-At the University of Wisconsin-Platteville, we are here to assist you on your journey as you apply for financial aid, explore your options, and make a plan to finance your education.
+At UW-Platteville, UW-Platteville Baraboo Sauk County, and UW-Platteville Richland we are here to assist you on your journey as you apply for financial aid, explore your options and make a plan to finance your education.
 It is important to us that you have the information you need along the way and understand how to use financial literacy resources.
+Our Financial Aid Office is committed to assisting students in financing their educational expenses through state, federal and institutional programs.

-Whether you are applying to the UW-Platteville campus or the branch campuses at Richland and Baraboo Sauk County, follow these instructions to start your financial aid process.
-Please direct any questions to the Financial Aid Office.
+Whether you are applying to the Platteville, Baraboo Sauk County, or Richland campus, follow the instructions below to start your financial aid process.

 Financial Aid Application Process